 When you have done what you can to alleviate your TMJ disorder at home and nothing seems to work, it is now time to call Dr. Fondriest at Lake Forest Dental Arts.
 He may recommend a variety of treatments or combination therapies for patients affected by TMJ disorder.
 Some of his treatments may include a dental apparatus or dental guard to reduce inflammation and relax the jaw muscles.
 For patients who have severe symptoms of TMJ disorder, he may use dental restorations and other procedures to alleviate the pain.

 Using the Right Approach to Restoring Damaged Teeth

-A common cause of TMJ disorder is bruxism, or teeth grinding.
+A common cause of TMJ Dysfunction is bruxism, or teeth grinding.
 After damage has occurred to teeth due to clenching or grinding, restorative care might be needed.
 If a tooth is no longer able to fully absorb biting and chewing pressures, a dental crown may be needed.
-Cosmetic bonding treatments may also help improve your smile without using a lab-made restoration to correct the effects of teeth clinching and grinding.
+Cosmetic bonding treatments may also help improve your smile without using a lab-made restoration to correct the effects of teeth clenching and grinding.

 If TMJ Goes Untreated